Massachusetts Bay Transportation Authority: Buses

-The MBTA bus system, the nation's sixth largest by ridership, has 152 bus routes.
+The MBTA bus system, the nation's ninth largest by ridership, has bus routes.
 Most routes provide local service in the urban core; smaller local networks are also centered around Waltham, Lynn, and Quincy.
 The system also includes longer routes serving less-dense suburbs, including several express routes.
-The buses are colored yellow on maps and in station decor.
-Most routes are directly operated by the MBTA, though several suburban routes are run by private operators under contract to the MBTA.
+The buses are colored yellow on maps and signage.
+Most routes are directly operated by the MBTA, though suburban routes are run by private operators under contract to the MBTA.

 The Silver Line is also operated as part of the MBTA bus system.
 It is designated as bus rapid transit (BRT), even though it lacks some of the characteristics of bus rapid transit.
 Two routes run on Washington Street between Nubian station and downtown Boston.
 Three "waterfront" routes run in a dedicated tunnel in South Boston and on the surface, elsewhere including the SL1 route that serves Logan Airport.
 Washington Street service, a belated replacement for the Washington Street Elevated, began in 2002 and was expanded in 2009.
 Waterfront service began in 2004, with an expansion to opened in 2018.

 MBTA predecessors formerly operated a large trolleybus network, much of which replaced surface streetcar lines.
 Four lines based out of Harvard station lasted until 2022, when they were replaced with conventional buses.
 Three Silver Line routes operated as trolleybuses in the Waterfront Tunnel using dual-mode buses until these were replaced with hybrid battery buses in 2023.